How to Care for Your Specific Skin Type With Ease

 Clothing and Laundry:

-• Opt for cotton or silk under clothing made of rough materials.
+• Try and choose cotton or silk under clothing made of rough materials.

 • Use hypoallergenic laundry detergent.